ShivaKumar8037/Predicting_Popularity_of_TV_shows/README.md

 # Predicting TV Show Popularity

 ## Overview
-This project, part of ECON-M518 at Indiana University Bloomington, led by Shiva Kumar Pendem, focuses on predicting the popularity of TV shows using Principal Component Regression (PCR).
+This project focuses on predicting the popularity of TV shows using Principal Component Regression (PCR).
 It addresses the challenges posed by multicollinearity in traditional regression methods.

 ## Data
 The analysis is based on NBC show details, encompassing Gross Ratings Points (GRP) and Projected Engagement (PE) alongside audience survey responses.